Noctis/kickstart-app/docs/Docker.md

 * `Dockerfile`.

 The `Dockerfile` contains information pertaining to the configuration of PHP & Apache's httpd (Web) server.
-Using this file you'll be able to launch a single container, with the latest PHP 8.0 & Apache 2.4 server available (w.
-PHP running in mod_php mode).
+Using this file you'll be able to launch a single container, with the latest PHP 8.1 & Apache 2.4 server available (w.
+PHP running in `mod_php` mode).

 The `docker-compose.yml` file is more interesting, as it contains information regarding the MariaDB (database) server and allows you to launch a set of two containers simultaneously: one with PHP & Apache, and one with MariaDB, both of